 I love using fragrant geranium leaves to flavour jams or spoon sweets but if you don’t have any it’s not absolutely necessary.

 When making it again with granny smith apples, I thinly peeled a whole lemon (other times I used the zest of a lemon) and boiled it with the sauce together with a cinnamon stick.

-How to make the Sauce / Jam
+How to make the apple jam or applesauce

 Put the water and lemon juice (reserving 1 tbsp) in a bowl.

 Peel and core the apples and cut them into small pieces.
 Put them immediately in the water so that they will not oxidize.

 Put them in a pot and add the sugar, lemon peel, cinnamon, fragrant geranium and honey.